Auckland University inches up global rankings but Waikato takes a tumble

 Last year Waikato climbed from 92nd to 72nd in the world on this measure, but this year it has fallen back to 309th.

-In 2017, when Waikato first jumped on the same measure, Vice-Chancellor Dr Neil Quigley said his academics were expected to "make a contribution to the international literature".
+In 2017, when Waikato first jumped on the same measure, Vice-Chancellor Professor Neil Quigley said his academics were expected to "make a contribution to the international literature".

 "That is our job - to be producing innovative work and communicating it not just to our students in the classroom and through local channels, but in the international literature," he said then.